mfarthas/ObsidianCloudBackup/README.md

 1. Scans your vault recursively, applying ignore patterns
 2. Computes a SHA-256 hash for each file
 3. Skips upload if the hash already exists in S3 (deduplication)
-4. Encrypts new files with AES-256-GCM in memory — plaintext never touches the network
+4. Encrypts new files with AES-256-GCM in memory
 5. Uploads encrypted blobs to S3 under their hash as the filename
 6. Records everything in a local SQLite database
 7. Marks the snapshot complete atomically at the end